Unified Multimodal Models as Auto-Encoders: Training Settings

-\paragraph{Training details of stage-2.} In Stage-2, we employ the GRPO RL algorithm~\citep{shao2024deepseekmath} to fine-tune the LLM while keeping the corresponding visual encoder frozen.
-We empirically observe that updating the visual encoder during RL training can lead to instability and degradation in image quality such as anomaly artifacts, structural collapse, or semantic inconsistency, so we disable its gradient updates to preserve visual feature integrity.
-To enable effective sampling for RL-based image generation, we treat the combination of the DiT and a pre-trained CLIP model~\citep{radford2021learning} as a unified, frozen reward module.
+\paragraph{Training details of Unified-GRPO.} We employ the GRPO RL algorithm~\cite{shao2024deepseekmath} to fine-tune only the LLM module while keeping other modules, like the corresponding visual encoder/decoder, frozen.
+We empirically observe that updating the visual encoder during RL training can lead to instability and degradation in image quality (see Fig.~\ref{fig:vit}), such as anomaly artifacts, structural collapse, or semantic inconsistency, so we disable its gradient updates to preserve visual feature integrity.
+To enable effective sampling for RL-based image generation, we treat the combination of the diffusion decoder and a pre-trained CLIP model~\cite{radford2021learning} as a unified, frozen reward module.
 This composite model operates purely in inference mode: given a generated image and its corresponding reconstructed image from the input caption, it computes a similarity score that serves as the final reward signal in the GRPO framework.
-Specifically, we adopt LongCLIP~\citep{zhang2024long} in place of the standard CLIP encoder, as our setting involves significantly longer textual contexts, often exceeding hundreds of words, whereas standard CLIP is limited to 77 tokens, making it insufficient for capturing extended descriptions.
-LongCLIP's extended context capacity allows more accurate alignment between long-form captions and generated images, thereby providing more reliable and nuanced rewards.
 During training, we use a learning rate of $1 \times 10^{-6}$ and a batch size of 1 due to the high computational cost of diffusion-based RL.
-For each prompt, we generate 4 sampled images to estimate the policy gradient in GRPO, and we set the KL regularization coefficient $1 \times 10^{-6}$, indicating that we do not apply any penalty for divergence from the reference policy (i.e., no KL control), focusing solely on reward maximization.
+For each prompt, we generate 4 sampled images to estimate the policy gradient in GRPO, and we set the KL regularization coefficient $1 \times 10^{-6}$, indicating that we only apply a minimal penalty for divergence from the reference policy, focusing solely on reward maximization.
 The temperature of LLM is set to be 1.0.
-The prompt used to do the LLM sampling is shown below.
+The prompt used to do the LLM sampling is shown below (see Prompt.~\ref{llm_prompt}).